eddieantonio/imgcat/docs/imgcat.1.md

 Setting **-H** enables the use of half-height block drawing characters (as opposed to "full height" spaces used in the default mode).
-This effectively doubles the vertical resolution of the terminal, and thus the image on your terminal will appear less "squished", and will appear as if it has better pixel resolution.
+This effectively doubles the vertical resolution of the terminal, and thus the image on your terminal will appear less "squished", and have a greater pixel resolution.
 Note that this effect works best on terminals that output using a bitmapped font, and have a line height of exactly 100% ([example][bitmapped-H]).
 Using anti-aliased fonts may distort the blocks, and using a taller line height will make the half-height block cover *less* than half of the block, further distorting the image ([example][bad-H]).
 Your millage may vary.